dfki-ric/adaptive_anomaly_detection/README.md

   doi={10.1109/CASE59546.2024.10711376}}

+### Funding

+This work has been developed in the research projects [SeMoSys](https://robotik.dfki-bremen.de/en/research/projects/semosys/) (Grant number 20W1922F) with funds from the German	Federal Ministry for Economic Affairs and Climate Action (BMWK).

 ### Maintainer / Authors / Contributers

 - Siddhant Shete
 "Online_Adaptive_Anomaly_Detection_for_Defect_Identification_in_Aircraft_Assembly" was initiated in SeMoSys project and is currently developed at the
 Robotics Innovation Center of the German Research Center for ArtificialIntelligence (DFKI) in Bremen.

-"Online_Adaptive_Anomaly_Detection_for_Defect_Identification_in_Aircraft_Assembly"  has been funded by German Federal Ministry of Economic Affairs and
-Climate Action (BMWK, grant number 20W1922F).

-[//]: <> (add logos of funding agencies / DFKI / University here)

-Copyright 2023, Siddhant Shete, DFKI RIC
+Copyright 2023-2025, Siddhant Shete, DFKI RIC